Kaendill/python_data_project/README.md

 - Also i Understood salary distributions, in-demand skills, and trends for data roles across different regions.
 And most importantly,  enhanced my ability to handle end-to-end data projects, from sourcing datasets to deriving actionable insights.

 # Insights
-- This project Identified the most in-demand skills (`SQL`, `Python`, `Power BI`) and their significance in different roles, highlighting the alignment between skillsets and salary expectations.
+- This project Identified the most in-demand skills (`SQL`, `Python`, `Power BI`) and their significance in different roles, highlighting the alignment between skill and salary expectations.
 - It also revealed clear salary distributions and disparities across various the top 3 data roles like Data Analyst, Data Scientist, and Data Engineer, emphasizing the earning potential in senior positions and technical roles.

 # Conclusion